 For Businesses: The Business of Accessibility - How to Make Your Main Street Business Accessibility Smart - Produced by The Ontario BIA Association

 Video link instructions for accessible customer service training requirements (Ontario Regulation 429/07)

 The Accessibility for Ontarians with Disabilities Act, 2005 (AODA) requires that standards be developed in order to ensure a fully accessible Ontario by 2025.
 Standards have been developed to deal with the most important aspects of our lives: Customer Service, Employment, Information and Communication, Transportation and the Design of Public Spaces.
 Ontario Regulation 429/07 sets out how to provide accessible customer service.

 The municipality met all of the requirements of the standard by January 1, 2010, including training all staff, Board and Committee members, volunteers, contractors and any other people who interact with the public on behalf of the municipality.

 An e-module has been produced for those that need to comply with these requirements.
 The module has been made available via a weblink so that you can complete the training module from your own computer.
 The e-module has been updated to include the requirements of the Integrated Accessibility Standard Regulation.
-The e-module can be found at the following link: Access the e-module
+The e-module can be found at the following link: Watch the AODA Training Video

 Additional resources can be found on the Ministry of Economic Development and Trade website (still linked to Ministry of Community and Social Services web-site) at: